Amendments to the Constitution

 - What happened to the Equal Rights Amendment - a video on the ERA and why it has repeatedly failed

-- The website of Congresswoman Carolyn B. Maloney (New York's 12th District) for more information on her efforts to reintroduce the Equal Rights Amendment.
+- Website of Congresswoman Carolyn B. Maloney (New York's 12th District) for more information on her efforts to reintroduce the Equal Rights Amendment.

 3. ENGAGE: What New Amendments to the Constitution Are Needed Today?